-Doing all these things together might get you $15 billion to $20 billion, he argues, but it’s a haphazard approach.
-I would add, the political theater surrounding attempted changes at any of these levels would be absurd and outrageous, limiting their success.
+He argues that doing all these things together might get you $15 billion to $20 billion, but it’s a haphazard approach.
+I would add, that the political theater surrounding attempted changes at any of these levels would be absurd and outrageous, limiting their success.

 Where is the money, then?
 It’s in the 10% of the population with chronic diseases, who consume 64% of health care expenses.
 In other words, the patients we see day in, day out, who fill the clinic and hospital O.R. schedules (and make their cash registers ring).

-Small physician practices will join ACOs when insurance companies and the government force them to do so to get paid (which incidentally would require someone actually forming one so we see what an ACO is), or when the financial incentives involved are a no-risk giveaway.
+Small physician practices will join ACOs when insurance companies and the government force them to get paid (which incidentally would require someone forming one so we see what an ACO is) or when the financial incentives involved are a no-risk giveaway.
 What middle-aged docs are really banking on is that the time horizon for serious restructuring can get stretched out to their (early) retirements — and they’ll do whatever they can to slow down this particular hope and change.